 This course provides students with math support, especially those with gaps in their prior math knowledge from middle school, and in need of remediation.
-This minor course is intended primarily for 9th and 10th grade students in Algebra I and Geometry, and is by teacher recommendation only.
-Students partially meeting expectations on 8th grade math MCAS or below state benchmarks on internal, school-wide assessments (Star Math) will may be placed in Math Essentials. in their 9th and/or 10th grade year.
+This minor course is intended primarily for 10th grade students in Geometry, and is by teacher recommendation only.
+Students partially meeting expectations on 8th grade math MCAS or below state benchmarks on internal, school-wide assessments may be placed in Math Essentials.
 Progress monitoring will be ongoing and students may place out of Math Essentials by showing proficiency on internal assessments.
 Grades are on a pass/fail basis.

-PRE-CALCULUS
+PRE-CALCULUS College Prep Course #2403